Ultimate-Coderz/AngelDoc/README.md

       Email – angeldocco@gmail.com
       Password – Admin@123

-  ▶ You can use the Admin login in order to add a new Coordinator into the system.
+  ▶ You can use the Admin login in order to add a new Coordinator into the system. <br>
   ▶ You can also signup as new user for becoming a doctor or a patient.